 1 – Sobbing

-There are numerous mothers out there who are always amazed and startled whenever they come across other mommies telling them they are able to tell what their babies want simply by listening to the sounds of their cries.
+There are numerous mothers out there who are always amazed and startled whenever they come across other mommies and hear that notorious sentence.
+“I can always tell what my baby wants just by the sound of her crying!”
 They feel that their baby’s cries sound the same to them every time.

-In researches conducted by experts regarding baby crying sounds, it was found out that even pediatric nurses were not able to determine the reason for a baby’s cry from the way it sounded.
+Experts who researched baby crying sounds found out that even pediatric nurses were not able to determine the reason for a baby’s cry from the way it sounded.
 Harvey Karp, MD, a pediatrician in Los Angeles and author of The Happiest Baby on the Block says that it is nothing but a fallacy that one can find out what a baby wants simply by listening to baby crying sounds.
 He believes that babies can be resembled to smoke alarms.
 You cannot really tell if a small toast has been burnt or the entire building is on fire.

 2 – Tears are not an aberration